foo-dogsquared/one-for-all/README.md

 Well, not the one of the most elegant solution but it works and there are still some things I want to implement someday.
 So expect this to be improved... someday (still not close to elegance, though). 😂
 ## List of available search engines so far:
+- BitBucket
+- Can I Use
 - cdnjs
 - DevDocs
+- Dev.to
 - DuckDuckGo
 - GitHub
 - GitLab
 - Google
+- LinkedIn
 - MDN Web Docs
+- Medium
 - npm Package Search
 - Stack Overflow
 - YouTube